cjlee1/CMPUT404-assignment-css-hell/README.md

 Modifications to Gutenberg html FILE
 =================
-In each project gutenberg html file, I put the line ""<link rel="stylesheet" type="text/css" href="main.css">"" right before the end Head tag so that it would link the css file I created.
+In each project gutenberg html file, I put a link tag with rel="stylesheet" , type="text/css" and href="main.css" right before the end Head tag so that it would link the css file I created which was main.css.

 External Source Code:
 =================